mnlipp/libvirt-container/Readme.md

 context of ProjectAtomic: run libvirt
 [in a Container](https://github.com/projectatomic/docker-image-examples/blob/master/rhel-libvirt/libvirtd/Dockerfile).
 I've taken this as a starting point and made some adaptions.
-I've put everything in directory [fedora-base](fedora-base) because it is a Fedora-based container for libvirt.
+I've put everything in directory [fedora-based](fedora-based) because it is a Fedora-based container for libvirt.
 In case RedHat drops Spice support from Fedora as well, it shouldn't be too difficult to create a sibling directory with e.g. an Arch